circus-tent/circus/docs/source/configuration.rst

     **working_dir**
         The working dir for the processes (default: None) **uid**
-        The user id used to run the flies (default: None) **gid**
+        The user id or name the command should run with.
+        (The current uid is the default).
+    **gid**
-        The group id used to run the flies (default: None) **env**
+        The group id or name the command should run with.
+(The current gid is the default).
+    **env**
         The environment passed to the flies (default: None) **warmup_delay**